Sliding Scale Therapy Near Me And Other Mental Health Counseling Options

 Many counties throughout the country offer mental health clinics for residents, and some offer outpatient services on a sliding scale.
 This can allow you to meet with a psychologist at an extremely reduced cost.
 One thing to keep in mind is that mental health clinics can be very busy because many people are usually trying to get in for affordable care.
 If you want to go to a mental health clinic, it can be best to call ahead of time and understand their office hours, how their intake system works, and whether they offer sliding payment options.

-Those just starting out
+Therapists who are just starting out

 It can be more affordable to work with a recent graduate instead of a therapist with years of experience.
 Often, recent graduates offer sliding-scale therapy while working under the direction of a more experienced mental health professional, so you're still able to get quality care.
 This typically comes at a reduced rate.

-University or school counselors
+Local university or school counselors

 If you are attending a university or are looking for affordable therapy for one of your children, school counselors can be a great alternative.
 Most schools have someone on staff or have a list of professionals they can refer you to.
 Sometimes these are no-cost or reduced-cost professionals.
 They occasionally offer sliding scale therapy or are subsidized by the educational institution.

-Alternatives to therapy
+Alternatives to mental health counseling and therapy

 The following options generally come at a very low cost and can even be free.
 Even if you’ve been finding it hard to find a therapist who offers sliding scale fees, the techniques below might help you stay motivated in your search.

 Self-care isn't necessarily an alternative therapy option; it's something that everyone should generally be doing.
-Proper self-care can go a long way in helping you to maintain control of your mental health disorder or overcome things like anxiety, depression, and even relationship issues.
+Proper self-care can go a long way in helping you maintain control of your mental health disorder or overcome things like anxiety, depression, and even relationship issues.

 The best part of self-care may be that it's free.
 Self-care can refer to simply taking care of yourself.
 It can be making sure that you eat foods that nourish your body instead of feeding yourself with things like fast food and sweets all the time.
 Caring for your body often means eating the right amount of food each day instead of too much or too little.